nadegeguiglielmoni/GraphUnzip/README.md

   -d DEBUG, --debug DEBUG
                         Activate the debug mode.
 Parameter: directory to put the logs and the intermediary GFAs.
-  --merge               If you want the output to have all possible contigs
+  --dont_merge          If you don't want the output to have all possible contigs
                         merged

 HiC-IM options: